xpack/xpm-js/README.md

 - **filters**, like `{{ configuration.name | downcase }}`
 - **tags**, like `{% if os.platform != 'win32' %}xpm run execute --config synthetic-posix-cmake-debug{% endif %}`

-The following predefined objects are available:
+The substitution values come from the following predefined objects:

 - `package`, with the entire `package.json` content
 - `properties` with the xPack properties